 Photography is an expensive business, with high end lenses and camera bodies costing a small fortune.
 Even entry level equipment will set you back, but what if there were some cheaper items you could buy that will help you get amazing photos?
 Enter photography accessories!

-There are a raft of items you can use for your street photography, that will give you the edge.
+There are a raft of street photography accessories you can try, that will give you the edge.
 Which will be the right photography accessories for you?
-What will best suit the style of photography you use, and your existing setup?
+What will best suit the style of street photography you use, and your existing setup?

 In the following article you’ll learn about six of the best, those items that will boost your creativity and your speed.